Derppening/2018f-revision-notes/COMP3021/appendix.md

     /**
      * Creates a thread pool that creates new threads as needed, but
      * will reuse previously constructed threads when they are
      * available.
-These pools will typically improve the performance
-     * of programs that execute many short-lived asynchronous tasks.
-     * Calls to {@code execute} will reuse previously constructed
+Calls to {@code execute} will reuse previously
-     * threads if available.
-If no existing thread is available, a new
+     * constructed threads if available.
+If no existing thread is
-     * thread will be created and added to the pool.
-Threads that have
+     * available, a new thread will be created and added to the pool.
-     * not been used for sixty seconds are terminated and removed from
-     * the cache.
-Thus, a pool that remains idle for long enough will
-     * not consume any resources.
-Note that pools with similar
-     * properties but different details (for example, timeout parameters)
-     * may be created using {@link ThreadPoolExecutor} constructors.
      *
      * @return the newly created thread pool
      */